DistributedScience/Distributed-Something/documentation/DS-documentation/overview.md

 This is also why you may want multiple **ECS_CLUSTER**s so that ECS doesn't blindly place Dockers you intended for one job onto an instance you intended for another job.
 * When a Docker container gets placed it gives the instance it's on its own name.
 * Once an instance has a name, the Docker gives it an alarm that tells it to reboot if it is sitting idle for 15 minutes.
-* The Docker hooks the instance up to the _perinstance logs in Cloudwatch.
+* The Docker hooks the instance up to the _perinstance logs in CloudWatch.
 * The instances look in SQS for a job.
 Any time they don't have a job they go back to SQS.
 If SQS tells them there are no visible jobs then they shut themselves down.